Elaeocarpus blascoi: Description

 Elaeocarpus blascoi is a medium-sized, slow-growing evergreen tree.
-Young trees have dense foliage, while mature trees develop a buttressed trunk and spreading crown up to 20 metres high.
-The plants have a low fruit-set (50-78%), and many immature fruits drop prematurely.
+Young trees have dense foliage, while mature trees develop a buttressed trunk and spreading crown up to 20 m high.
+The plants have a low fruit-set (50–78%), and many immature fruits drop prematurely.
 Mature fruits detach from their stalks in June and July.
 Seeds are stony and often dormant for 6 to 18 months.
 They have a low germination rate (5%) and most seeds lose their viability after a year.

 Range and habitat

-This tree is known only from Vattakanal Shola in the Palani Hills, at Kodaikanal in the Western Ghats of Tamil Nadu state at 2,200 metres elevation.
+This tree is known only from Vattakanal Shola in the Palani Hills, at Kodaikanal in the Western Ghats of Tamil Nadu state at 2200 m elevation.
 Only two mature wild specimens are known.
 One is a four-stemmed buttressed tree growing along a seasonal stream channel at the edge of the shola forest overlooking grassland.
 Associated trees include Elaeocarpus variabilis, Elaeocarpus recurvatus, Elaeocarpus munroi, Syzigium densiflorum, Gomphandra coriacea, and Lasianthus sp.